smithy-lang/smithy-kotlin/docs/design/paginators.md

 ```

-This extension should probably be provided by the runtime but it requires exposing a 3P type not defined in the stdlib ([Flow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/index.html) is defined in `kotlinx-coroutines-core`).
-How we manage this from a dependency perspective would need answered first.
+This extension would be provided by the runtime but it requires exposing a 3P type not defined in the stdlib ([Flow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/index.html) is defined in `kotlinx-coroutines-core`) as an `api()` dependency.

 # Revision history